jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 Because of this, AVIF feels better suited to smaller quicker-loading images.
 But that still covers most images on the web.

+## Encoding time

+Encoding AVIF takes a long time in general, but it's especially bad in [Squoosh](https://squoosh.app) because we're using WebAssembly, which doesn't let us use [SIMD](https://en.wikipedia.org/wiki/SIMD) or multiple threads.
+Those features are starting to arrive to standards and browsers, so hopefully we'll be able to improve things soon.

+At an 'effort' of 2, it takes a good few seconds to encode.
+'Effort' 3 is significantly better, but that can take a couple of minutes.
+'Effort' 10 (which I used for images in this article) can take over 10 minutes to encode a single image.

+AVIF supports tiling images, which chops the image into smaller blocks that can be encoded and decoded separately.
+This is interesting for encoding, because it means the blocks can be encoded in parallel, making full use of CPU cores, although Squoosh doesn't take advantage of this yet.

+## Decoding time

-There's also a question of CPU usage vs other formats, but I haven't dug into that yet.
+There's also a question of CPU usage vs other formats when it comes to decoding, but I haven't dug into that yet.
 Although AV1 is [starting to get hardware support](https://www.nvidia.com/en-gb/geforce/news/rtx-30-series-av1-decoding/), I'm told that dedicated hardware will be tuned for video, and not so great at decoding a page full of images.

 # What about JPEG-XL and WebPv2?